HUHS and Health Insurance Requirements

 As part of our standard required appeal documentation, we may request a letter from a medical professional before we can approve your request.

 If you have, or expect to have, uninsured medical expenses, please schedule an appointment with your financial aid officer by calling Student Financial Services at (617) 495-4606.
-You can also initiate the appeal process by submitting an online appeal web form.
+You can also initiate the appeal process by submitting an online appeal via the Adjustment Form in the SFS Portal.

 Uninsured Dental Expenses